-Normalized free-field response at points off axis in the near field
+Normalized free-field response at points on-axis in the near field

-^{a)} The measurements on the human mouth at point 5 are quite scattered, so the response at this point is only indicatively provided and no tolerances apply.
+a) The measurements on the human mouth at point 5 are quite scattered, so the response at this point is only indicatively provided and no tolerances apply.

-^{b)} Slight difference from the Artificial Mouth requirement (Recommendation P.51) due to the nose diffraction.
+b) Slight difference from the Artificial Mouth requirement (Recommendation P.51) due to the nose diffraction.